nbfigueroa/phys-gmm/README.md

 Such physically-consistent clustering is particularly useful for learning Dynamical Systems (DS) that are formulated as Linear Parameter Varying (LPV) systems, as introduced in [1].
 To use this approach for DS learning, download the [ds-opt](https://github.com/nbfigueroa/ds-opt.git) package.

 **References**
 > [1] Figueroa, N. and Billard, A. (2018) "A Physically-Consistent Bayesian Non-Parametric Mixture Model for Dynamical System Learning".
 In Proceedings of the 2nd Conference on Robot Learning (CoRL).
-Accepted.

 **Contact**: [Nadia Figueroa](http://lasa.epfl.ch/people/member.php?SCIPER=238387) (nadia.figueroafernandez AT epfl dot ch)